MIND AFTERNOON TEA DANCE, 10 November 2025

-Oh, what a wonderful afternoon !!
+Oh, what a wonderful afternoon!

-“I would like to say a huge thankyou to yourself and the Rotary Club for inviting us to their tea-party on Monday.
+Feedback from The Judith Adams Centre was also extremely positive: “I would like to say a huge thank you to yourself and the Rotary Club for inviting us to their tea-party on Monday.
 All our people had a great time and really enjoyed the food, the music and the dancing.
 It gave everyone an opportunity to get together and have fun.”

-We are extremely grateful to the Kathleen and Sidney Linkins Memorial Trust for supporting this event financially.
+Chichester Harbour Rotary Club is extremely grateful to the Kathleen and Sidney Linkins Memorial Trust for supporting this event financially.

 Therese BrookContact Therese Brook about this page: